Cantera/cantera-website/pages/science/reactors.rst

 move.
 To set up a network, the following components can be defined in addition to the reactors previously mentioned:

-- **Reservoir**: A reservoir can be thought of as an infinitely large volume, in which all states are predefined and never change from their initial values.
+- :py:class:`Reservoir`: A reservoir can be thought of as an infinitely large volume, in which all states are predefined and never change from their initial values.
   Typically, it represents a vessel to define temperature and composition of a stream of mass flowing into a reactor, or the ambient fluid surrounding the